 The Most Useful GMAT Forums for Your Prep

 Forums are a great way to have your queries resolved.
-Now there are several GMAT forums available on the Internet wherein you can post your queries on a particular topic and have your questions answered.
+These days there are several forums available on the Internet wherein you can post your queries on a particular topic and have your questions answered.
 You can start a thread that can be followed and updated by others.
-Most GMAT forums are public forums and require you to sign up.
+Most of these are public forums and require you to sign up.
 The sites allow free registration following which you can post your questions and answer others’ queries online.

-The official GMAT website has its own forum called “The Official GMAT Blog”.
-The forum is intended for candidates preparing for GMAT so that they can gather as much information as they can about the developments, both pre-GMAT and post-GMAT.
+The official website has its own forum called “The Official GMAT Blog”.
+The forum is intended for candidates preparing for the test so that they can gather as much information as they can about the developments, both before the test and after the test.
 Although most of the topics posted are generic, they add value to your perception about B-schools and a career thereafter because the results are based on research conducted by GMAC.
-Some of the other popular GMAT forums are described in this article.
+Some of the other popular discussion panels are described in this article.

 - The Beat the GMAT Social Network

-This GMAT forum is one of the popular forums available online and is a store of information.
+This network is one of the popular forums available online and is a store of information.
 The forum site is categorized into varied topics that range from posts on verbal, quantitative, essay, reasoning, etc to strategies, learning about the application process, and other announcements.
-What makes this GMAT forum site unique as compared with other GMAT forums is that the forum includes experts on GMAT who can answer your queries.
+What makes this GMAT forum site unique as compared with others is that the forum includes experts on GMAT who can answer your queries.
 By registering yourself as a member on this site, you can connect with experts from Kaplan, Knewton, Manhattan, Veritas, Grockit, and so on.

 - GMAT Forum

-Popularly known as the “gmatclub”, this site has a GMAT forum index that has sections based on the following topics: strategies, experience, math, verbal, and experts.
+Popularly known as the “gmatclub”, this site has an index that has sections based on the following topics: strategies, experience, math, verbal, and experts.
 The forums are further partitioned into sub-forums that target a specific area of interest.
-The highlight of this forum is that you have access to GMAT experts who can answer your queries.
+The highlight of this forum is that you have access to experts who can answer your queries.
 The expert sub-forum includes the best in GMAT, such as Kaplan and Knewton.
-This is the most popular of GMAT forums, which is evident by the number of posts.
-This forum site displays an events calendar that is helpful to keep track of any GMAT related events you might want to participate in.
+This is the most popular of panels, which is evident by the number of posts.
+This forum site displays an events calendar that is helpful to keep track of any test related events you might want to participate in.
 As with all other sites, this forum requires you to register and login as a user.

 - The Urch TestMagic Forum

-This GMAT forum is user-friendly because from the moment you access its page, it guides you through creating an account and finding other information on the website.
+This site is user-friendly because from the moment you access its page, it guides you through creating an account and finding other information on the website.
 The site has tabs that help you to navigate through the website.
 The site allows you to browse its content without registering or creating an account.
 However, it is essential that you create an account if you want to make a post or download information from the site.
-The site has various other forums in addition to the GMAT forum.
-The GMAT forum discusses all the topics included in the GMAT exam that will raise your score.
+The site has various other forums in addition to this.
+The panel discusses all the topics included in the exam that will raise your score.
 The site refers to conversations, discussions or any posts as “threads”.